-1. The level presented represents the 90th percentile of the 10 sites tested.
+- 1. The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, ten samples were collected at your water system and the 90th percentile value was the second highest value, 0.22 mg/L. The action level for copper was not exceeded at any of the sites tested.

-2. The level presented represents the 90th percentile of the samples collected.
-The action level for the lead was exceeded at one of the 10 sites tested.
+In this case, ten samples were collected at your water system and the 90th percentile value was the second highest value, 0.22 mg/L. The action level for copper was not exceeded at any of the sites tested. - 2.
+The level presented represents the 90th percentile of the samples collected.
+The action level for the lead was not exceeded at any of the 10 sites tested. - 3.
+Detected below the Reporting Limit (lowest calibration standard); therefore result is an estimated concentration.